robotframework/robotframework/doc/python/PythonTutorial.rst

   install it separately.
 Installers for different platforms can be found from http://python.org.

-* Robot Framework does not yet support Python 3.x versions and also this tutorial is based on Python 2.x.
-Any 2.x version up from 2.3 is sufficient but the latest versions are recommended.
+* Robot Framework does not yet support Python 3.x versions and this tutorial is also based on Python 2.x.
+Any 2.x version up from 2.3 is sufficient but the latter versions are recommended.

 * It is highly recommended that you configure your system so that you can run Python from command line simply by typing :cli:`python` and pressing